 Lightning Rod of the Oregon Cascades

+Mt.
 Thielson is a truly spectacular "horn" type mountain, much akin to Switzerland's famous Matterhorn.
-This image is titled "Thielson North" and is for sale, see below.
-Mt.
+Image title: "Thielson North" Mt.
 Thielson is one of Oregon's

 least-known but funnest climbs the rock spire on top has tremendous exposure down the north face of the mountain

 Unbeknown to most Oregon's mountain afficiandos, the southernmost glacier in Oregon lurks on this little-known peak, 9182 foot high Mt.
 Thielson.
 The glacier is Lathrop Glacier and is the larger of the two shadowed ice bodies in the center of the north face of the mountain.
 This is a view from the eastern shoulder of Howlock Mountain (8,350 ft)....
-This now-tiny glacier is a remanant of the last Ice Age (the "Little Ice Age," circa 1600-1900 AD-- for more on this, see page bottom)....
+This now-tiny glacier is a remanant of the last Ice Age (the "Little Ice Age," circa 1600-1900 AD.
+It was discovered in 1966 by Dr. Theodore G. Lathrop.
+Studies of the glacier were made in 1968, 1971 and 1976 and reported in the MAZAMA, the official magazine of the The Mazamas, oldest climbing club in Oregon.
+For more on this, see page bottom)....
 Lathrop Glacier was at its maximum ice advance around the time of the Civil War.
 Sadly it is now wasting away more and more with each year, only a shadow of what it was when first identified and measured around 1900.
 The glacier is invisible from all the common viewpoints that the average tourist can easily access.
 To find this glacier view, I needed to hike cross-country, east off the PCT, climbing for over a mile with heavy photo gear.
 Click here for some views of one of Oregon's largest remaining glaciers, the Collier Glacier, in the Three Sisters Wilderness Area of Central Oregon.

 Mountain Climbing: One of Oregon's most terrifying first ascents was performed by some famed associates of mine on September 26, 1968.
 This was the first ascent of the sunlit ridge along the left center of the peak.
 The climbers were the Bauman brothers (Tom and Bob), and Gary Kirk.
-The route was dubbed the McLaughlin Memorial route, after climbing friend Mark McLaughlin, who died on Denali.....
+The route was dubbed the McLaughlin Memorial route, after climbing friend Mark McLaughlin, who died on Denali...Tom and Bob and their father Chet had made many previous climbs on Thielson during the early 1960s......
 The image above will appear in an upcoming book, details to be announced at a later date.

 The mountain's steep horn and proximity to thunderstorm incursions from the east and south (California/Nevada) has rightfully earned the peak's nickname: "Lightning Rod of the Cascades."
 Examining the rocks on its summit, there are a frightening number of melted, glassy places!
 I have climbed this peak 14 times!